 For the purpose of the statement of cash flows, the Corporation considers bank accounts and short-term money market investments with remaining maturities of three months or less at the date of purchase to be cash equivalents.
-The balance as of December 31, 2022 and 2021 is \$1,052,272 and \$954,838.
+The balance as of December 31, 2023 and 2022 is \$1,072,518 and \$1,052,272 respectively.